foundriesio/optee_os/lib/libnxpse050/docs/README.txt

 Port Caveats:
 =============
-1. Platform Secure Channel Protocol not enabled (i2c communication not secured) If secret keys are going to be transferred to the device, it must be enabled.
-  -- Import ExternaObject not checked --

-2. One single global session and One single global key store.
+1. One single global session and One single global key store.

-3. No support for OP-TEE  multisession/multithread
+2. No support for OP-TEE  multisession/multithread

-4. No authentication (single tenant use case): authentication on the communication channel is not enabled, ie, default we use the default session login when connecting to the Applet (we are reading in the secured world domain so not an issue).

-5. Policies to control the Secure Objects are not enabled.
+3. Policies to control the Secure Objects are not enabled.

-6. Transport lock?
+4. Transport lock?

 - Two persistent Secure Object types (deletion controlled by SKS only) RSA